Best Managed WordPress Hosting Companies For 2017

 Every situation is different which is why we have listed more than one.

-If you are looking for a budget hosting solution, SiteGround is a great host to start with and you can upgrade your plan as your site grows.
+Want a budget hosting solution?
+SiteGround is a great host to start with and you can upgrade your plan as your site grows.
+But be careful, after your first year prices go up significantly.

 If you have some money to invest, or you have an established website with traffic below 350K/month and don’t require advanced features – WPX Hosting should be a great fit for you.